14 Top-Rated Things to Do in Vernon, BC

 Get on board the Johnny Popper Train, made of apple crates and pulled by a vintage John Deere tractor.
-It's a favorite with kids, and the destination depends on the time of year and what's being harvested.
+It's a favorite with kids, and the experience depends on the time of year and what's being harvested.
 In September, for example, you'll hit the orchard and learn everything about apples, including how to pick one like a pro.
 Come October, you'll find yourself in the pumpkin patch.

-This farm is so entertaining and easygoing, you might forget that real people work here, making food from what they grow.
+This attraction is so entertaining and easygoing, you might forget that real people work here, making food from what they grow.
 Apples, for example, become apple cider donuts, pies, and non-alcoholic cider.
 Be sure to sample the delicious vanilla ice cream mixed with fresh fruit.
 You won't have any need to bring snacks with you to this activity.

-Address; 3111 Davison Road, Vernon, British Columbia
+Address: 3111 Davison Road, Vernon, British Columbia

 3. See Honey in the Making at Planet Bee